 When someone you care about loses something important to them, it can be tricky to know how best to support them.
 One especially important thing you can do is simply focus on their needs and what can help them through this difficult time.

-If they are someone who finds solace in keepsakes, you want to consider the gift of memorial jewelry for them.
+If they are someone who finds solace in keepsakes, you want to consider the gift of personalized remembrance jewelry for them.
 Depending on your relationship, you might find it easier to design the keepsake with their input or, if you know them well enough, you can do it for them based upon their preferences.

 What Kinds Of Keepsake Jewelry Are Available?